 Department of Electrical and Computer Systems Engineering

-Professor Tom Drummond is the Head of the Department of Electrical and Computer Systems Engineering.
 He grew up in the UK and studied mathematics for his BA at the University of Cambridge.
-In 1989 he emigrated to Australia and worked for CSIRO in Melbourne for four years before moving to Perth for his PhD in Computer Science at Curtin University.
-In 1998 he returned to Cambridge as a post-doctoral Research Associate and in 1991 was appointed as a University Lecturer and was subsequently promoted to Senior University Lecturer.
+In 1989 he immigrated to Australia where he was employed at CSIRO for four years before relocating to Perth for his PhD in Computer Science at Curtin University.
+Professor Drummond returned to Cambridge in 1998 as a post-doctoral Research Associate.
+In 1991 he was appointed as a University Lecturer at Cambridge and was subsequently promoted to Senior University Lecturer.
 In 2010 he returned to Melbourne and took up a Professorship at Monash University.

 - Computer Vision, Augmented Reality, Robotics, Machine Learning